-The dishwasher is designed to clean, but did you know that the appliance itself needs to be cleaned periodically?
+The dishwasher is designed to clean, but did you know the appliance itself needs to be cleaned periodically?
 Between stuck on food accumulating on the interior and loose food gathering in the filter, your dishwasher may fail to work properly.

-Fortunately, cleaning your dishwasher is a nearly effortless task.
-In fact, the dishwasher may be one of the easiest appliances to keep clean in your entire house.
-Not sure where to start?
-We’ve got you covered.
+Fortunately, cleaning your dishwasher can be a nearly effortless task.
+In fact, the dishwasher may be one of the easiest appliances to keep clean in your entire house but we often get asked if you should run a dishwasher empty?

 Signs Your Dishwasher Needs Cleaning

-- Food build-up in the filter
+Food build-up in the filter

-- Rusting inside the machine
+Rusting inside the machine

-- Food in the sprayer arm
+Food in the sprayer arm

 How to Clean Your Dishwasher

 Now that the dishwasher motor and filter are clean, you’ll want to clean the spray arms, tub, and racks with Finish dishwasher cleaner.
 If the spray arms are still clogged with food deposits, repeat this step until the arms are clear.
 This important step will strip the dishwasher of the build-up and reduce hard water issues.
 Keep in mind that this may take multiple cycles of Finish dishwasher cleaner.

 Other Dishwasher Parts You Should Clean:

-Under the door
+- Under the door

-The silverware basket
+- The silverware basket

-The dishwasher gasket can be cleaned using a toothbrush and a mixture of vinegar and warm water.
+The dishwasher gasket can be cleaned using a brush and a mixture of vinegar and warm water.

-The detergent dispenser
+- The detergent dispenser